filipe-silva/FireflyIII.Net/generated/docs/RecurrencesApi.md

 Delete a recurring transaction.

 Delete a recurring transaction.
-Transactions created will not be deleted.
+Transactions created by the recurring transaction will not be deleted.

 ### Example
 ```csharp